mbockgeorges/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create a script that takes a list of words as input and print Display lines containing the pattern "root" from the file Display the  number of lines that contain the pattern "bin"
+Display lines containg the pattern "root" and 3 lines